kaisenlinux/minikube/site/content/en/docs/commands/start.md

       --nfs-shares-root string            Where to root the NFS Shares, defaults to /nfsshares (hyperkit driver only) (default "/nfsshares")
       --no-kubernetes                     If set, minikube VM/container will start without starting or configuring Kubernetes. (only works on new clusters)
       --no-vtx-check                      Disable checking for the availability of hardware virtualization before the vm is started (virtualbox driver only)
-  -n, --nodes int                         The number of nodes to spin up.
+  -n, --nodes int                         The total number of nodes to spin up.
 Defaults to 1. (default 1) -o, --output string                     Format to print stdout in.
 Options include: [text,json] (default "text")
       --ports strings                     List of ports that should be exposed (docker and podman driver only) --preload                           If set, download tarball of preloaded images if available to improve start time.
 Defaults to true. (default true)